dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The case without a parameter name is already handled by *`Type`*.
 If this change were rejected, leaving the *`Type`* rule as-is would lead to an inconsistency:
 Unnamed parameters would be allowed to omit parentheses, but not named ones.

-> [!NOTE]
-> The [provided implementation][impl-pr] already parses this.
-> However, it does not semantically apply the linkage to the function pointer or delegate type.

 #### Conditions